-The group shall provide the advice requested concerning the safety of launchers, propulsion devices and warheads regarding:
+The group shall provide the requested advice concerning the safety of launchers, propulsion devices and warheads regarding:

-- launchers and propulsion devices,

 - structural strength,

-- wear in launchers,
+- wear,

 - material,

-- design and production methods for warheads and propulsion devices,
+- design and production methods,

 - compatibility.

 Advice may also relate to:

 - proposal for actions to be taken concerning existing weapons, launchers and warheads or suchlike that are undergoing development, - proposals for project specifications and technical documentation.